Mexico Volcanoes Expedition Itineraries

 Day 2: We'll be driven to the small town of Amecameca (8,200 ft.).
 Situated in the highlands, Amecameca rests at the base of Volcanoes National Park along the foothills of the mountains.
 We'll have lunch and spend part of the afternoon enjoying this beautiful traditional Puebla town.
 The people in this region are known for their warmth and hospitality.
 The marketplace is filled with foods and spices indigenous to the area while the surrounding countryside is covered by rich vegetation.
 After final preparations, we'll drive to La Joya (12,200 ft.) our Base Camp for our first objective, Iztaccihuatl, and overnight in tents during this first phase of acclimatization.
 We will stay tonight and the next night at the Altzimoni Hut (space permitting) or La Joya.

-Day 3: We'll actively begin our acclimatization today by climbing to the Las Cruces hut on the normal route at just over 14,000 ft., and then returning to spend the night once again at the Altzimoni Hut or La Joya.
+Day 3: We'll actively begin our acclimatization today, and then return to spend the night once again at the Altzimoni Hut or La Joya.
 We'll spend the rest of the day relaxing and prepare to move to our high camp.

 Day 4: We'll break camp, load our packs, and slowly climb above 15,000 feet, where we'll establish a high camp, and prepare for our summit bid and early morning summit departure.